ActonMartin/DeeplabV3plus_ResNet_Res2Net_semantic_segmentation/README.md

 [Chinese Document](./zh-cn.md)
 # DeeplapV3+_ResNet_Res2Net_semantic_segmentation

 Just use VOC2012 as the dataset, and take some school pictures to do the forecast.
+But the result is not good enough, maybe the samll dataset caused the rough thing.

 VOC2012 download link:
 [VOC2012 download link](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar)
 ## trained DeeplabV3+ using ResNet101 as backbone